rallykevin/rallykevin.github.io/_includes/aboutme.md

 * <strong>SNU graduate student schoparship</strong> by Seoul National University (Mar.
 2022-Feb.
 2024)

 ### Miscellaneous (rather gibberish)
 I used to play baseball a lot as a short-stop position during my undergraduate years.
 I really wanted to be a pitcher but seems that my elbow is not strong enough even for a university division.
-I also liked to develop gadgets that I suddenly got interested in, such as 3D printers and scanners, electric wheel for bicycles.
+I also liked to develop gadgets that I suddenly got interested in such as electric wheel for bicycles.
 I began having hands-on works on computer security during my military service.

 I like watching Formula 1.
 Great fan of Red Bull Racing.
 Sometimes I also watch Le Mans and Daytona 24 hour races as white noise during coding.